 - They cannot be carried forward if the company changes hands and there is a major change in the business.
 So there is no point in buying or selling companies purely for the sake of their tax losses.

-- From April 2017, the amount of profit that can be offset by losses carried forward is limited to 50% for profits above £5m.
+- The amount of profit that can be offset by losses carried forward is limited to 50% for profits above £5m.

 Other companies within the same group may be able to make use of a company's trading losses